ironhack-labs/data-labs/module-1/web-project/README.md

 ## Suggested Ways to Get Started

 * **Find an API to work with** - a great place to start looking would be [API List](https://apilist.fun/) and [Public APIs](https://github.com/toddmotto/public-apis).
 If you need authorization for your chosen API, make sure to give yourself enough time for the service to review and accept your application.
 Have a couple back-up APIs chosen just in case!
-* **Find a web page to scrape** and determine the content you would like to scrape from it - blogs and news sites are typically good candidates for scraping text content, and [Wikipedia](https://www.wikipedia.org/) is usually a good source for HTML tables (search for "list of...").
+* **Find a web page to scrape** and determine the content you would like to scrape from it - blogs and news sites are typically good candidates for scraping text content, and [Wikipedia](https://www.wikipedia.org/) is usually a good source for HTML tables (search for "list of.)..".
 * **Break the project down into different steps** - note the steps covered in the API and web scraping lessons, try to follow them, and make adjustments as you encounter the obstacles that are inevitable due to all APIs and web pages being different.
 * **Use the tools in your tool kit** - your knowledge of intermediate Python as well as some of the things you've learned in previous chapters.
 This is a great way to start tying everything you've learned together!
 * **Work through the lessons in class** & ask questions when you need to!
 Think about adding relevant code to your project each night, instead of, you know... _procrastinating_.